Jan 12, 2016

 - Notify OSHA of work-related incidents that result in employee deaths within 8 hours, and all inpatient hospitalizations, amputations and losses of an eye within 24 hours of finding out about them.

 - Provide injury and illness records within 4 business hours of request by an OSHA representative

 - Fill out required OSHA injury and illness recordkeeping forms within 7 days of a recordable incident

 - Annually post, from February 1–April 30, a summary (OSHA Form 300A) of all workplace injuries and illnesses, and make the form clearly visible to employees and new applicants

-We designed our Incident Management Account to enable safety or HR managers to centralize OSHA recordkeeping, tracking and reporting of workplace injuries, illnesses, exposures and other incidents in order to help them better identify workplace hazards, understand the root causes and implement corrective actions to prevent accidents from reoccurring.
+At VelocityEHS, we understand the importance of protecting your most valuable assets – your employees.
+Our goal is to help business of all sizes improve workplace safety, and ultimately, simplify compliance.
+We designed our Incident Management solution to enable EHS and HR professionals to centralize their OSHA recordkeeping — including all of the tracking and reporting of workplace injuries, illnesses, exposures and other incidents — in order to help them better identify workplace hazards, understand incident root causes, and implement corrective actions to prevent accidents from reoccurring.

 - Put your company on a path toward zero incidents

 - Quickly identify hazards, risks, and injury and illness trends in your workplace